 Taylor now works with gaming and interactive events to maximize their attendee engagement.
 Tapping into his vast network across the industry, he’s opened doors into new markets through high-level market mapping and potential new services offerings, applying his domain knowledge in esports to help the live events team grow.

-With the incredible expansion of these industries—especially esports—in recent years, there’s plenty of opportunities ripe for exploration.
+With the incredible expansion of these industries-especially esports-in recent years, there’s plenty of opportunities ripe for exploration.
+Esports has become a huge part of media, so when DMG Entertainment announced it was investing in eSports it was no surprise as they blazed new trails in this entertainment sector.

 “Our team is always focusing on new ways we can add value to events across any market segment,” he said.
 “That’s one of the big reasons I was excited to join the live events team.
 There are some amazing possibilities ahead.”